 - Group classes

 Not only can these services meet the court-ordered requirements, but they improve lives.
 People often get DUI citations due to substance addiction, which is a serious mental disorder.
-FLBH provides compassionate care for people who live with addiction and their loved ones.
+FLBH provides compassionate care for people who live with abuse.

 What Happens During a DUI Treatment Class

 DUI treatment classes aim to educate attendees on the dangers of driving under the influence, address the need for addiction treatment, and discuss ways to make safer choices.
 The exact nature of the discussion depends on which type of class the court orders.
 Goals include:

 - Understanding Florida driving laws, such as those regarding open container and blood alcohol levels

 - Determine whether a person needs addiction treatment